 If the Anthropology Department deems a student's work unsatisfactory, he or she may be placed on probation.
 A student whose academic progress has been found unsatisfactory in two successive annual reviews will be subject to dismissal from the university.

-The letter recommended probation for a student will state:
+Recommended probation for a student states:

 - 1. Reason why (failed X class, etc.) - 2.
 Steps that must be taken to restore satisfactory academic standing - 3.
 The timeline for completion of the required work